breadnone/Gender-Name-Detection-for-.Net-and-Unity3D/README.md

 Note 2: Unity3D 2021.4.x or above
 Note 3: Net Standard 2.1 selected in project settings.

+Note for .Net setup : Change the Application.Datapath with GetFolderPath method then remove all Unity's namespace and treat it as reqular c# classes (well, you know the drill)

 # Limitations
 Only supports English-like names (US/UK).
 Doesn't support multiple words(first and last name).
 You must split it manually and make two instances (one for first name, other for last name) so it would work.